Paradoxxs/Gitbook/osint/techniques.md

 Which will give you more data to pivot off.

+### Forgot password

+Many sites have an second factor for recovery your account.
+This can be phone number, additional email, etc.
+What you can do is if you know your target have an account on a site and their username or email.
+You can try the *forgotten password* options, some sites might reveals the entire second factor or just an part of the it.
+If you do this on multiple sites you should be able to identify additional information about the target.

+Be aware that this might alert the user that something wrong is going on.

 ### Trace route

 When doing IP geo location on user IP address is can be very difficult to any kind of mening full preciession because the user get assinged a random IP address by DHCP.\